htlin222/FoundationOne-to-Oncoprinter/README.md

-# FoundationOne Genomic Report Processing
+# FoundationOne to Oncoprinter

-A comprehensive toolkit for processing, analyzing, and visualizing genetic data from genomic reports.
+A comprehensive toolkit for processing, analyzing, and visualizing genetic data from FoundationOne genomic reports.

 ## Overview

-This project provides a pipeline for extracting, processing, and analyzing genetic data from genomic reports.
-It converts XML-based genomic reports into structured formats (JSON, CSV, Excel) and provides tools for data visualization using Oncoprinter.
+This project provides a pipeline for extracting, processing, and analyzing genetic data from FoundationOne genomic reports.
+It converts XML-based reports into structured formats (JSON, CSV, Excel) and provides tools for data visualization using Oncoprinter, including gene co-mutation analysis.

 ## Features